-After setting your budget, you’ll notice that some expenses, such as utility bills, house payments, credit cards payments, insurance, or car payments, are paid by check or automatic withdrawal.
+After setting your budget, you’ll notice that some expenses, such as utility bills, house payments, credit card payments, insurance, or car payments, are paid by check or automatic withdrawal.
 These expenses cannot be included in your cash envelope system because most of the time, they are the same each month and are difficult to pay with cash.

 Look for categories or expenses that may need improvement in your budgeting system.
 In other words, look for the variable expenses in your budget or expenses that fluctuate every month.